jkaleth/Pen-Testing-Tools/README.md

 Nmap works by sending packets to the target network and analyzing the responses to identify open ports, services running on those ports, the operating system of the target system, and other details about the network devices.
 It can be used for various purposes, including network inventory, vulnerability assessment, and security auditing.

 Nmap offers a wide range of features and scanning techniques, including TCP connect scans, SYN scans, UDP scans, OS detection, version detection, scripting engine for advanced tasks, and more.
 It's a versatile tool used by network administrators, security professionals, and ethical hackers to understand and secure networks.
 However, it's essential to use Nmap responsibly and with proper authorization, as scanning networks without permission may be illegal and unethical.

+Nmap can be used by red teams to scan and identify vulnerabilities in a network that they can potentially exploit during simulated attacks.
+Conversely, blue teams can use Nmap to conduct regular network scans to identify vulnerabilities and strengthen defenses by patching or addressing those vulnerabilities before attackers can exploit them.

 - #### Discovery Scan